Magnifying glass over a document reading MYTH crossed out and FACT, representing probate advance myths debunked

 Why It Matters

-Myth 5: Probate Advances Mean Giving Up All of Your Inheritance
+Myth 5: A Probate Advance Means Giving Up Your Entire Inheritance

-Some heirs worry that taking a probate advance means forfeiting their entire inheritance.
+Some heirs worry that taking an advance means signing away everything they’re owed.

 The Truth